 What is Ramadan?

-Ramadan is the ninth month of the Islamic lunar calendar when Muslims fast from dawn (Fajr) to sunset (Maghrib).
-It is a month of worship, self-discipline, charity, and community.
+Ramadan is the ninth month of the Islamic lunar calendar, during which Muslims fast from dawn (Fajr) to sunset (Maghrib).
+It is a month of worship, self-discipline, charity and community.

 Why do Muslims fast during Ramadan?